-The Kingdom of Saudi Arabia, as it is officially known, was founded in 1932.
-Non-Muslims moving to Saudi Arabia should be aware that their destination prides itself on being the birthplace of Islam, and that religion is an all-pervasive principle in public and private life.
+The Kingdom of Saudi Arabia, as it is officially known, can be considered a relatively new state, after being founded in 1932.
+However, the region’s culture and history extend much further back and the country prides itself on being the birthplace of Islam.
+Thus, expats moving to Saudi Arabia should be aware that religion is an all-pervasive characteristic of the public and private spheres.

-Ever since its inception, the country has been ruled by the Al Saud family, and the current king Abdullah bin Abdul Aziz functions as both head of state and prime minister.
-Expats moving to Saudi Arabia should therefore not be surprised at the absence of political parties or other forms of public participation in politics.
+Since its inception, the modern state has been ruled by the Al Saud family, and the current king Salman bin Abdul-Aziz functions as both head of state and prime minister.
+As a foreigner moving to Saudi, you should therefore not be surprised at the absence of political parties or other forms of public participation in politics.

-The ulema on the other hand, a body of Islamic religious leaders and legal scholars, plays a direct role in government.
-Westerners moving to Saudi Arabia will inevitably be targeted by the religious police, called mutaween, or officially the Committee for the Promotion of Virtue and the Prevention of Vice, who ensure that decency and decorum are observed in public.
+The ulema on the other hand, a body of religious leaders and legal scholars, plays a direct role in government.
+Even non-locals or non-Muslims may be targeted by the religious police, called mutaween, or officially the Committee for the Promotion of Virtue and the Prevention of Vice, who ensure that decency and decorum are observed in public.

-However, a move to Saudi Arabia will not only trigger culture shock among expats, but also temperature shock: In some places, daytime temperatures can rise as high as 50°C in the height of summer.
-Everyone moving to Saudi Arabia from colder climes should be well aware of the effects this might have on their health and constitution.
-(Don’t forget that you can’t just take off your clothes and jump into nearest pool, either, especially not if you’re a woman.)
+A move to Saudi Arabia will not only trigger culture shock among expats, but also temperature shock: In some places, daytime temperatures can rise as high as 50°C in the height of summer.
+Everyone moving to Saudi Arabia from colder parts of the world should be well aware of the effects this might have on their health and well-being.
+(Don’t forget that you can’t just take off your clothes and jump into nearest pool, either, especially if you’re a woman.)

-As most of the country is made up of desert or semi-desert shrubland, there is practically no rainfall all year round.
-The only exception is the Asir region, which is influenced by the monsoon from the Indian Ocean.
+As most of the Arabian Peninsula is made up of desert or semi-desert shrubland, there is practically no rainfall all year round.
+The only exception is the Asir region, which is influenced by the monsoon season from the Indian Ocean.